BateBo-2000/Huffman-Compression/README.md

 ## Compression Algorithms

-The archiver supports:

-- **Huffman coding**
+The archiver supports **Huffman coding**

 ---

 ## Memory & Performance Requirements

 - Archives may be larger than available RAM
-- The implementation must:
+- The implementation:
-  - NOT load the entire archive into memory
+  - doesn't load the entire archive into memory
-  - NOT operate purely byte-by-byte from disk without caching
+  - doesn't operate purely byte-by-byte from disk without caching
-- Uses buffered/block processing and in-memory indexing for speed
+- Uses file-by-file processing and in-memory indexing for speed
-- Emphasis on operational efficiency and scalability
+- Requires enough memory to encode each file separately.

 ---